 To create Nothing Sacred, Nate worked with producers Tev'n and Maverick Sabre to push his sound into new territories.
 "I’ve worked with Tev’n a lot over the years - he’s always great at pulling ideas out of me and pushing them as far as they can go.
 I’d started working with Mav more recently, he’s a seasoned pro at toplining and definitely helped me move out of my melodic comfort circle."

-In another move out of his comfort circle, Nate has also announced his first ever live show.
+In another move out of his comfort space, Nate has also announced his first ever live show.
 After testing the waters with a 'house party' in London for the drop of YSK, he is set to take his tracks into a live environment in October this year.

 "We’re getting really creative with how we communicate the mood of the music.
 Although a lot of the music is quite electronic, we’ve put together a live band so that we can play as much of it live in the room as possible.
 The YSK house party was a cool experience getting to see people who liked the music irl, and I’m just excited to do that again."

-We close with a simple question: soundtrack to a perfect night out and a night in.
+Given that Nate hosted a hip-hop show on BURST radio last year I close with a simple question: soundtrack to a perfect night out and a night in.
 "For a night out it would have to be ‘home’ by Two Shell and for a night in, ‘Send It On’ by D’Angelo."

 Nothing Sacred is out now.